-I am an Assistant Professor in the Department of Population Medicine at the University of Guelph.
+I am an Assistant Professor in the School of Public Health and Social Policy at the University of Victoria in Victoria, BC, Canada.
 My research examines the social and ecological determinants of health among marginalized and Indigenous populations in Canada and globally.
 In particular, I am interested in the nutritional and health implications of poverty, community food security, migration, and climate change.
-I work closely with collaborators to conduct community engaged mixed methods research research emphasizing co-production of knowledge for evidence-based decision making.
+I work closely with collaborators to conduct community engaged mixed methods research emphasizing co-production of knowledge for evidence-based decision making.

 I completed my PhD in Population Medicine and International Development at the University of Guelph and a CIHR post-doctoral fellowship with the Department of Preventive and Social Medicine at Université Laval.
 I have worked or currently work in India, Uganda, Peru, Guatemala, the Philippines, Nunavut, and Nunavik (northern Québec).